 Here are ways you can participate in Earth Day:

-- Join United Methodist Women’s Just Energy For All Webinars every third Wednesday of the month at 3p.m.
+- Wednesday, April 19, 2023 join United Methodist Women’s Just Energy for All Webinars every other third Wednesday of the month at 3p.m.
 ET.
 Click here to register.
 The next one is focused on A Just Transition: Advancing Social Justice through Climate Action.

 - Act on current climate justice actions at this link.
 Connect with environmental justice, climate justice and energy justice organizations in your state.

 - Organize a Just Energy for All team within your United Women in Faith or congregation and urge your local and state governments, public utility commissions, and utility companies to transition to 100% clean, renewable energy.
 Advocate for your local school district to transition from diesel to electric school buses.

 Deepen your understanding of why caring for God’s creation is fundamental to our faith: